Cwantic/Documentation/Design/Restraints.md

 >if Sp is blanck = rigid, which is modeled by using a value of 1.13 x 10^9 kN.m/rad or 8.33 x 10^8 Kips.ft/rad.

-    To know the UNIT of the value, just let the mouse over the cell.
+    To know the UNIT of the value, just move the mouse over the cell.

 The **Database** button on upper right corner gives an access to the libraries :